Sebacidoides/BenthicForaminifera_PorePatterns_SEP/README.md

 ## Acknowledgements

-We thank the crew and scientific teams involved in various research expeditions, the GeoB Core Repository at MARUM, and the team at Université d'Angers for their invaluable assistance.
-Funding was provided by the National Agency for Research and Development (ANID), the German Federal Ministry of Education and Research, the FARGO project, and the ANID Millennium Science Initiative Program.
+We thank the crews and scientific teams of the research expeditions PG4, M92, SONNE 156, SONNE 161, and SONNE 211 expeditions, and the GeoB Core Repository at MARUM, University of Bremen (special thanks to Jürgen Titschack).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+We thank the teams at the Université d'Angers (Frans Jorissen, Marie Fouet, Christine Barras, Sophie Sanchez, Eleonora Fossile), Heriot-Watt University (Lilja Alam, Sarah Collet), and the British Geological Survey (Melanie Leng, Kotryna Savickaite).

+We also thank Laura Farias for the regional CTDO data (BIOSPE, FIP_2006, Galathea, Jamstec, and Samfloc).

+Sebastián Garrido acknowledges funding from the ANID Scholarship Program DOCTORADO BECAS CHILE 2019 / 72200463.

+This study was supported by the FARGO project (MR/S034293/1 to BH) and ANID Millennium Science Initiative Program NCN19_153.

 ## Contact

-For any questions or further information, please contact Sebastián Garrido at [sag15@hw.ac.uk](mailto:sag15@hw.ac.uk).
+For any questions or further information, please contact Sebastián Garrido at [sag15@hw.ac.uk](mailto:sag15@hw.ac.uk) or [sebagarridomedina@gmail.com](mailto:sebagarridomedina@gmail.com).